benlaplanche/metrics-consumer/README.md

 `DopplerAddr` - this is typically `doppler.xxx`
 `FirehoseSubscriptionID` - this should be unique, if you are running this binary lots of times in concurrent

 `OriginID` - this is the OriginID for which you want to filter the firehose.
 It currently only takes a single string, it could be adapted to take an array easily.
+If this is omitted or an empty string then the firehose is not filtered.

 ## Building